peteroupc/MailLib/docs/PeterO.Lz4.md

     public static class Lz4

-Implements the LZ4 algorithm (see "LZ4 Format Description" by Y. Collet for more information).
+Implements the LZ4 algorithm (see "LZ4 Format Description" by Y Collet for more information).

 ### Decompress